thomasbekhor/Portfolio/README.md

 # Portfolio of Thomas Bekhor - updated in July 2025

 Welcome to my portfolio!
 I am a Mechatronics Engineer graduated from Insper Institute, São Paulo.
-This portfolio brings together some of the most significant projects I have developed throughout my academic and professional journey.
+This portfolio brings together some of the most significant projects, in softwrare and hardware, that I have developed throughout my academic and professional journey.
+They envolve Computer Vision, Robotics, IoT,  Embedded Systems, Digital twin and Data Science.

 ---